smrutiranjan1132001/hello_world/README.md

-//CODE TO ASK YOUR NMAE AND SAY HI!
+//CODE TO ASK YOUR NAMAE AND SAY HI!
 TO YOU;
 #include<iostream>
 using namespace std;
   void main(){